Ogervais/Metatranscriptomic-thermal-stress/README.md

 ## Description

-The input for this analysis is paired-end reads of 150bp sequenced on Novaseq6000 from red coral RNA.
+The input for this analysis was a paired-end reads of 150bp sequenced on Novaseq6000 from red coral RNA.
 Analyses were made on conda environment.

 ## Software used